heapwolf/Porter/README.md

 ## What

-porter is a lightweight, resourced oriented, abstraction layer for JSON-REST and RPC calls.
+### porter is a lightweight, resourced oriented, abstraction layer for JSON-REST and RPC calls.
 It will generate methods needed to access resources based on a JSON configuration.

-*This is a work in progress.*
+It balances your code's signal to noise ratio for communicating with a server. *This is a work in progress.*

-### An example...
-Define some resources and methods.

 ```javascript
     var porter = Porter({